Interviewsand Articles

 Leading me over to the other project the city had approved, I found myself looking at a corporate-style sculpture of two large birds.
 Mr. Ferretti pointed to the name plate showing the artist's name and title of the piece.

-In a note Ferretti sent me afterwards he wrote that, "In the end, I was able to obtain almost everything I strive for; respect for the site and the materials, simplicity, strength, dignity, anonymity, the primitive, the commonplace, the vernacular, the obvious, the unnoticeable, the apparently useful, the unfashionable and, most of all, the creation of a presence by omission."
+In a note he sent me afterwards, he wrote, "In the end, I was able to obtain almost everything I strive for: respect for the site and the materials, simplicity, strength, dignity, anonymity, the primitive, the commonplace, the vernacular, the obvious, the unnoticeable, the apparently useful, the unfashionable and, most of all, the creation of a presence by omission."

 About the Author